 San Diego Zoo Global has had cockatoos of various types since our earliest days in the 1920s.
 In the 1930s, a sulphur-crested cockatoo named Cocky was so tame that the Zoo loaned him to invalids, especially children who were confined to bed for long periods.
 He would talk for anyone and would permit anyone to handle him.
 Another cockatoo character from the ‘30s was Jim, a bare-eyed cockatoo.
 A former pet, Jim was housed in the Zoo’s lunchroom, where he’d greet customers with his astonishing vocabulary of sentences.
 Following in Jim’s footsteps was King Tut, a salmon-crested or Moluccan cockatoo and our official greeter on the Zoo’s front plaza from 1951 to 1989.
 A born “ham," King Tut gave a much-acclaimed performance in a local theater’s production of “Sabrina Fair” in 1955.
 A bronze statue of him was placed in his favorite perching spot near the Zoo’s flamingo exhibit!

 Today, the San Diego Zoo and San Diego Zoo Safari Park are home to a variety of cockatoo species.
 Some serve as animal ambassadors in shows and in close-up animal presentations to our guests.
 They also make appearances at nursing homes and on television.
-Two rose-breasted cockatoos or galahs are part of the free-flight Frequent Flyers bird show at the Safari Park.
-Palm cockatoos can be admired in the Zoo’s new Australian Outback habitat.
+Two rose-breasted cockatoos or galahs can be seen in the animal ambassador area at the new Walkabout Australia experience at the Safari Park.
+Palm cockatoos can be admired in the Zoo’s Australian Outback habitat.
 Come say “G-day!”